-1. DER completed less than half of its 2012 through 2015 planned targeted examinations and did not complete many of its planned targeted examinations for each supervisory cycle prior to the issuance of the respective cycle's ROE.
+1. DER completed just over half of its planned targeted examinations for the 2012 through 2015 supervisory cycles and could not account for all of its planned targeted examinations.

-Less than half of planned targeted examinations for the period 2012-2015 were completed.
+Just over half of planned targeted examinations for the period 2012-2015 were completed.

 DER prepares an annual supervisory plan that identifies the supervisory activities it intends to conduct during the year.
 According to FHFA, targeted examinations enable examiners to conduct a deep or comprehensive assessment of selected areas of high importance or risk.
-Our audit found that DER planned 102 targeted examinations for Fannie Mae from 2012 through 2015 but completed only 43 (42 percent).
+Our audit found that DER planned 90 targeted examinations for Freddie Mac from 2012 through 2015 but completed only 50 (56 percent).

-After it received our draft report, DER management asserted to us that the 2014 supervisory plan was an outlier and an unfair baseline against which to assess completion of targeted examinations.
-Even when the planned and completed targeted examinations from the 2014 supervisory cycle are removed from the analysis, DER completed 30 of 49 (61 percent) planned targeted examinations for three of the four supervisory cycles in this review (2012, 2013, and 2015), and none of the 11 planned targeted examinations for the 2015 supervisory cycle were completed within the 2015 supervisory cycle.
+After it received our draft report, management asserted to us that the 2014 supervisory plan was an outlier and an unfair baseline against which to assess completion of targeted examinations.
+Even when the planned and completed targeted examinations from the 2014 supervisory cycle are removed from the analysis, DER completed 39 of 54 (72 percent) planned targeted examinations for three of the four supervisory cycle in this review (2012, 2013, and 2015).